LPCIC/coq-elpi/README.md

 arguments are expanded (holes `_` are added) and lexical analysis is performed (global names and bound names are identified, holes are applied to bound names in scope).
-Type checking/inference is not performed: the `coq.typecheck` API can be used to fill in implicit arguments.
+Type checking/inference is not performed: the `coq.typecheck` or `coq.elaborate-skeleton` APIs can be used to fill in implicit arguments and insert coercions.

 </p></details>